keajs/kea-docs/docs/guide/typescript.md

 })
 ```

-It's a bit of extra work, but works like magic once you get the hang of things!
+It's a bit of extra work, but works like magic once set up!

+If, like in the screencast above, you have logic that connects to other logic or selectors that depend on other
+selectors `kea-typegen` will run in multiple passes
+until there are no more changes to write.

 ### Setup